IBM/dbb/Pipeline/PackageBuildOutputs/README.md

-# Package Build Outputs in an independent tar format
+# Package Build Outputs in tar format

-This sample shows how to create a tar-file with the build outputs based on the DBB Build Report after a successful build, which can be published to an artifact repository and used in a scripted deployment.
+This sample shows how to create a tar-file with the build outputs based on the DBB Build Report after a successful build.

-Another area, where this script is beneficial as a sample, is to adapt this script in publishing shared copybooks to an artifact repository.
+The package can be uploaded to an artifact repository and used in a scripted deployment.
+Another area, where this script is beneficial as a sample, is to adapt this script in publishing shared copybooks to an artifact repository and tp pull them into the build process.

-The ArtifactoryHelpers allow you to upload and download packages from Artifactory.
+The `ArtifactoryHelpers.groovy` allow you to upload and download packages from Artifactory.
 The ArtifactoryHelpers are a very simple implementation sufficient for a show case, we recommend to rather use the Artifactory Publishers which are available by your CI pipeline coordinator.

 ## Prerequisites
-`PackageBuildOutputs.groovy` is a sample of an post-build sample and relies on the a DBB Build Report as an input .
+`PackageBuildOutputs.groovy` is a sample of an post-build script relying at least on the a DBB Build Report as an input.

-## Package Build Outputs
+## Package Build Outputs Process

 ### Packaging

 1. After a successful DBB build, `PackageBuildOutputs.groovy` reads the build report and retrieves all outputs from the build report.
 It excludes outputs without a `deployType` as well as those labeled `ZUNIT-TESTCASE`
 2. It then invokes CopyToHFS to copy the outputs from the libraries to a temporary directory on zFS.
 Please check the COPYMODE list, which maps last level qualifiers to the copymode of CopyToHFS
 3. It packages these load files into a tar file, and adds the BuildReport.json to it.

-### (Optional) Uploading package
-4. Publishes the tar file to the Artifactory repository based on the given configuration.
+4. (Optional) Publishes the tar file to the Artifactory repository based on the given configuration using the ArtifactoryHelpers.

+## Package Upload and Download
+`ArtifactoryHelpers.groovy` allow uploading and downloading a package to Artifactory.

+###

 ## Sample Invocation